2024 Therapeutic Retreats

 Horses can help young people heal from trauma by providing natural consequences from a non-judgmental learning partner who will only interact fruitfully with them when they are calm, compassionate and congruent.
 Horses stimulate the senses in a myriad of ways, providing calming input for an overwrought amygdala.
 Their movement is soothing, helping to regulate emotions, develop the limbic system and light up new areas in brains affected by trauma.
 Stroking, grooming and riding horses releases oxytocin.
 When a child and their parents interact together with a horse, this feel-good hormone facilitates family bonding.
 Parents and instructors work as a team to ensure children feel safe, supported, able to understand healthy boundaries and form relationships based on trust.

-£1500 for a five day residential course with self catering accommodation in a nine bedroom farmhouse in a stunning forest location included.
+five day residential course with self catering accommodation in a nine bedroom farmhouse in a stunning forest location included.

 Participant aged 3-18.